-Twitter is the perfect social media platform for a small business.
-Even though you’re not using Twitter yet, you’ll see Twitter appearing in your Google search results, especially when looking for news updates, companies & celebrities.
-Twitter is one of the best social media platforms for engaging with new people and potential customers, yet when compared to Facebook and Instagram, Twitter is easily overlooked.
+I think Twitter is the perfect social media platform for a small business.
+Even if you’re not using Twitter yet, you’ll see Twitter appearing in your Google search results, especially when looking for news updates, companies & celebrities.
+Twitter is one of the best social media platforms for engaging with new audiences and potential customers, yet when compared to Facebook, Twitter can be overlooked.
 As far as users go, Facebook and Instagram outrank Twitter, however the Twitter level of engagement is on par with Facebook and beats a lot of other social platforms.

-The chances are you are already one of the 1.94 billion active Facebook users, so you’ll already know the basics of Facebook and how people interact with each other on there.
+The chances are you are already one of the 1.94 billion active Facebook users, so you’ll already know the basics of Facebook and how people interact with each other on the platform.
 If you have a pet cat or eat nice looking food you probably have Instagram too.
-We all have our favourites when it comes to social media, however I’m here today to talk small companies and social media and to provide a beginner’s guide to Twitter for business.
+We all have our favourite platforms when it comes to social media, however I’m here today to talk about how small companies can use Twitter to improve their business.

 But that’s you, not your business.
 How would you use Twitter for business?
 My answer to that is a question: Why should your business be treated any different?
 Maybe with toned down opinions and personal thoughts but the saying “People buy from people” rings true on Twitter.
 Twitter is a great place to connect with your clients informally, helpfully and with imparted wisdom.
 You can talk to your clients directly and indirectly at the same time.
 As Facebook is known for its exclusive inner circle, clients won’t always want to connect with you through this platform.
 With Twitter it’s a different story and a more public audience.
 So if you are a small business, joining Twitter is a no brainer.
 After all your connection with your clients is paramount.
 Nobody sells your business better than them.